Air India Express plane crashes after skidding off runway in Kerala | DW | 07.08.2020

 An Air India Express flight coming from Dubai has crash landed at an airport in Kerala.
-The plane had at least 170 passengers on board.
+The plane had at least 190 passengers and crew on board.

-An Air India Express jet carrying at least 170 passengers crash landed at Kozhikode airport in the Indian state of Kerala on Friday.
+An Air India Express jet carrying around 190 passengers and crew crash landed at Kozhikode airport in the Indian state of Kerala on Friday.

-The plane skidded off the runway while attempting to land in heavy rain.
-Its fuselage then split in two, news agency Reuters reported, citing local television.
+The Boeing-737 plane skidded off the runway while attempting to land in heavy rain.
+Its fuselage then split in two.

 The flight was coming from Dubai.